cookiecutter/cookiecutter/README.rst

             "version": "0.1.1"
         }

-* If generating a project from a git repo template, you are prompted for input:
+* Unless you suppress it with `--no-input`, you are prompted for input:

   - Prompts are the keys in `cookiecutter.json`.
   - Default responses are the values in `cookiecutter.json`.